How-To Guides

 timeout: 120

-For environments where you want the agent to automatically choose between models based on task complexity, you can configure model routing:
+For environments where you want the agent to automatically choose between models based on task complexity, you can configure model routing.
+This is what we ship for clients who want the best of both worlds within a single deployment:

 # Model routing — use the bigger model for complex tasks